 Calles, who started out brimming with revolutionary fervor and populist zeal, became increasingly conservative and dictatorial.
 Although he bowed out peaceably in favor of Obregón (the constitution had been amended to allow one six-year nonsuccessive term), Obregón was assassinated two weeks after his election in 1928.
 Calles continued to rule for six more years through three puppet-presidents: Emilio Portes Gil (1928–1930), Pascual Ortíz Rubio (1930–1932), and Abelardo Rodríguez (1932–1934).

 For the 14 years since 1920, the revolution had first waxed, then waned.
 With a cash surplus in 1930, Mexico skidded into debt as the Great Depression deepened and Calles and his cronies lined their pockets.
 In blessing his minister of war, General Lázaro Cárdenas, for the 1934 presidential election, Calles expected more of the same.

 Lázaro Cárdenas, President of the People

-Although he had received Calles’s blessing for the 1934 presidential election, ex-general Lázaro Cárdenas, the 40-year-old former governor of Michoacán, immediately set his own agenda.
-Cárdenas worked tirelessly to fulfill the social prescriptions of the revolution.
-As morning-coated diplomats and cabinet ministers fretted in his outer office, Cárdenas ushered in delegations of campesinos and factory workers and sympathetically listened to their problems.
+The 40-year-old Cárdenas, former governor of Michoacán, immediately set his own agenda, however.
+He worked tirelessly to fulfill the social prescriptions of the revolution.
+As morning- coated diplomats fretted, waiting in his outer office, Cárdenas ushered in delegations of campesinos and factory workers and sympathetically listened to their petitions.